dkowitz/qwen-local/README.md

 - **Code Understanding & Editing** - Query and edit large codebases beyond traditional context window limits
 - **Workflow Automation** - Automate operational tasks like handling pull requests and complex rebases
 - **Enhanced Parser** - Adapted parser specifically optimized for Qwen-Coder models
+- **Local Web Search** - Run `/search` using DuckDuckGo out of the box, or switch to Tavily with an API key for richer answers

 ## Installation